Find out more about Money Laundering Regulations (MLRS) and how firms need to comply.

 On 10 January 2020 changes to the Government's Money Laundering Regulations came into force.
 They update the UK's AML regime to incorporate international standards set by the Financial Action Task Force (FATF) and to transpose the EU’s 5th Money Laundering Directive.
-This page highlights some specific new areas that firms need to comply with.

 Following consultation, changes to the Financial Crime Guide which reflect amendments to the MLRs are now in effect (from 1 October 2020).